Nottingham Roller Derby: Five Nations Roller Derby Championships

 The league participated in the British Roller Derby Championships 2015, in the Women T3 West tier.
 In their first game they narrowly beat the Dolly Rockit Rollers 162-161, but lost their other four games against Swansea City Roller Derby, Belfast Roller Derby, Hereford Roller Derby and Birmingham Blitz Dames.
 This caused them to place second-to-last, just above the Dolly Rokckits.

 The following year they were placed into the Women Tier 4 West, where they faced the Dolly Rockit Rollers again, as well as Mansfield Roller Derby and Evolution Roller Derby and winning all of their games.

-After a tournament restructure, they found themselves in the Womens T3 Regional tier in 2017.
-First they played Sheffield Steel Roller Derby and lost 183-147.
-Their next opponents were Milton Keynes Roller Derby who they beat comfortably, 240-65.
-Nottingham then lost their other two games: 146-133 against Hallam Hellcats Roller Derby, then 111-116 to the Dolly Rockit Rollers.
+After a tournament restructure, they found themselves in the Women's T3 Regional tier in 2017.
+First they played Sheffield Steel Roller Derby and lost 183–147.
+Their next opponents were Milton Keynes Roller Derby who they beat comfortably, 240–65.
+Nottingham then lost their other two games: 146-133 against Hallam Hellcats Roller Derby, then 111–116 to the Dolly Rockit Rollers.

-They remained in the Womens T3 Regional tier for 2018, losing their first game to Wiltshire Roller Derby, 110-190.
-They fared no better against Hull's Angel's Roller Derby though the margin of loss was smaller, 159-157.
-They went on to beat Granite City Roller Derby, 362-80, and Mansfield Roller Derby 287-223.
-This winning streak continued with victories against Lincolnshire Bombers Roller Derby, 295-125; Roller Derby Leicester, 325-55; and their rematch against Hull's Angels, 342-85.
+They remained in the Women's T3 Regional tier for 2018, losing their first game to Wiltshire Roller Derby, 110–190.
+They fared no better against Hull's Angel's Roller Derby though the margin of loss was smaller, 159–157.
+They went on to beat Granite City Roller Derby, 362-80, and Mansfield Roller Derby 287–223.
+This winning streak continued with victories against Lincolnshire Bombers Roller Derby, 295–125; Roller Derby Leicester, 325–55; and their rematch against Hull's Angels, 342–85.

-In 2019, after a further tournament restructure, the league found themselves in the Womens T2 National tier.
-They opened with a narrow win against Dorset Roller Derby, 181-180, but then lost to North Wales Roller Derby, 214-153.
-They won their next three games against Hallam Hellcats Roller Derby, 173-155; Nottingham Hellfire Harlots B team, 195-119; and Leeds Roller Derby B team, 209-128.
-Their final game of the championship was a close one against Mansfield Roller Derby, ending in a loss for Nottingham, 223-231.
+In 2019, after a further tournament restructure, the league found themselves in the Women's T2 National tier.
+They opened with a narrow win against Dorset Roller Derby, 181-180, but then lost to North Wales Roller Derby, 214–153.
+They won their next three games against Hallam Hellcats Roller Derby, 173–155; Nottingham Hellfire Harlots B team, 195–119; and Leeds Roller Derby B team, 209–128.
+Their final game of the championship was a close one against Mansfield Roller Derby, ending in a loss for Nottingham, 223–231.

-The league were due to compete in the British Roller Derby Championships 2020, finding themselves in the Womens T1 Premier tier, however the competition was interrupted by the COVID-19 pandemic, and they completed only one game.
-This was on 1 February 2020, against Rainy City Revolution, which Nottingham won 226-150.
+The league were due to compete in the British Roller Derby Championships 2020, finding themselves in the Women's T1 Premier tier, however the competition was interrupted by the COVID-19 pandemic, and they completed only one game.
+This was on 1 February 2020, against Rainy City Revolution, which Nottingham won 226–150.

 In 2021, the British Championships rebranded as the Five Nations Roller Derby Championships.